SamReynoso/noteunfancy/README.md

 --------
 ```

-Remove a note with the r flag.
+Remove a note with the -r flag.

 ```shell
 note -r